liquid-rocketry-illinois/RCP-Host/RCP.md

 which testing function to perform:

 - 0x0x: This indicates a request to begin a test.
 The first 4 bits of this testing command must all be zero, but the remaining 4 bits allow for a test number to be selected.
-This allows for the host to have multiple test sequences preprogrammed, and the controller can dynamically select which test to start without requiring new code to be uploaded to the host.
+This allows for the target to have multiple test sequences preprogrammed, and the host can dynamically select which test to start without requiring new code to be uploaded to the target.
 - 0x10: Full stop the currently running test
 - 0x20: Pause/Unpause the currently running test
 - 0x30: Start data streaming (Full details in data packet section)